 Using the OpenChain industry standard to triage supplier pitches is a quick method of determining which suppliers are aligned around industry-wide open source compliance best practices and which suppliers are not.

+The efficiency gain in standard procurement is illustrated by the following model:

 A customer company puts out a call for tender to various suppliers.

-This call for tender includes a provision allowing for open source components to be used in the solution proposed.
+This call for tender includes a provision allowing or explicitly requesting for open source components to be used in the solution proposed.

 Two supplier companies offer proposals including open source components.

-One supplier is offering the open source components using a bespoke set of terms.
+One supplier is offering the open source components using an individual set of terms and open source compliance measures.

-The other supplier is offering the open source components using the terms of the OpenChain industry standard.
+The other supplier is offering the open source components using the terms and compliance measures of the OpenChain industry standard.

-The customer company procurement department is faced with the choice of accommodating a bespoke approach to receiving open source components or with using the same methodology applied to other suppliers and customers in the market.
+The customer company’s procurement department is faced with the choice of accommodating an individual approach to receiving open source components or a best practice methodology applied to other suppliers and customers in the market.

+Relying on a tested and widely spread industry stand like OpenChain does ease the process of negotiation and allows trust in appropriateness of methodology without in depth evaluation of individual supplier specific approach and therefore reduces required time and efforts

-In any sequence of transactions involving more than one company, the OpenChain industry standard will save resources.
+Futhermore, in any sequence of transactions involving more than one company, the OpenChain industry standard will additionally save resources.

 Efficiency in Procurement-Related Remediation